wainersm/cc-cloud-api-adaptor/libvirt/README.md

 # Setup instructions

-- KVM host with libvirt configured.
-- Libvirt network and storage pool created
-- A base storage volume created for POD VM

 ## Creation of base storage volume

 - Ubuntu 20.04 VM with minimum 50GB disk and the following packages installed